JasxnNg/Systems-Game/DEVLOG.md

 2024-01-07 7:48 PM Client finished + Networking needs restructing
 Finished client input logic; worked on debugging and testing; tested the server and client connection and realized we need to completely scrap our previous networking.
 Need to talk to Brian about this --- need to put the accept function into the server.c or else bad things will happen (error: connection reset by peer); also need to include <sys/select.h> for fd_set function ~1 hour

+2024-01-08 2:10 PM Working on choosing usernames
+Wrote function chooseUser() in server.c and added communication between server and client... fixing a ton of merge conflicts

 ```